 What is the cost?
 (Tuition, Room and Board, Books and Fees, Transportation)

-College costs can range from $2,000 per year (at 2-year college with transferable credits) to $60,000+ per year at the most expensive private college campuses.
+College costs can range from $2,000 per year (at 2-year college with transferable credits) to over $70,000+ per year at the most expensive private college campuses.
 Ask the following, questions in discussions at home: How much can your family contribute each year to your education costs?
 How much can you contribute from jobs, savings, or gifts?
 Are you eligible for financial aid?
 Are you or your family willing to consider loans to help pay for college?
 Are you willing to set aside the time to search and apply for scholarships?
 For more information consult the Paying for College section of this website.

 The College Campus